 Mimosa Pale is a finnish artist working in the field of sculpture and performance art.
 The elements of motion and transformation are in the heart of her work.
 She makes interventions in public space, plays the musical saw in freak shows and sees collaboration as an importat factor of making art.
-Pale has recently moved to Joutsa, middle-Finland, and is cooperating with Haihatus and KITA, the House of Kinetic Art.
+Pale lives and works in Joutsa, middle-Finland, and is cooperating with Art Centre Haihatus and the House of Kinetic Art, KITA.
+She is a member of the all female artist collective Artemisia Vulgaris.